 Review by Gary

 Portland, Maine is the eastern most town in North America to see a minor league baseball game, for you cartographers out there.
-It is also home to the Portland Sea Dogs of Double-A Northeast.
+It is also home to the Portland Sea Dogs of the Eastern League.
 When Hadlock Field was constructed in 1994, the team was affiliated with the Florida Marlins.
 The Boston Red Sox took over the affiliation in 2003 and the Sea Dogs then added a replica Green Monster, called the Maine Monster, as the left field wall to match the original at Fenway Park.
 Replica Citgo and Coke signs were added as well to make the field look even more like Fenway, a very cool touch.

 On the day we visited, the Dogs were playing the Binghamton Mets so I opted to root for the visitors on this rare occasion.
 Notable on the Met roster was LJ Mazzilli, the son of one my favorite Mets, Lee Mazzilli.
 I didn’t root too loudly, as the majority of the fans were heavily festooned in Red Sox, apparel.